rjhancock/megamek-games/index.md

 First the symlink.
-This is so that when you update to a newer version, you can stop the running instance, remove the old link, make a new one, and start it up again without having to run any privledged commands or tell the system something has changed.
+This is so that when you update to a newer version, you can stop the running instance, remove the old link, make a new one, and start it up again without having to run any privileged commands or tell the system something has changed.
 It'll `just work`.

 Again, using MekHQ 0.46.1: